craftingcity/The-Known-World/A Grand Notepad.md

 In the second century, contention begins to arise as the [[Northeastern Hobgoblin Territories#Clans|Blood Clans]] and the [[Nobles of Prosper]] begin to generate animosity.
 The Nobles want the resources that the Blood Clans have, but neither side really wants a war.
 The patriarch of [[Noble House a'Valim]] and the matriarch of [[Noble House a'Nyrk]] have a sick love affair and similar goals.

+A man walks into a shop, buys a potion.
+Weeks later, comes back to the shop, says it saved their life.
+Tells the merchant he will craft her anything she wished for in their ability to create.
+The merchant thought, and then said she wished for something to help make books.
+The artificer said it would take them only a week, to the merchant's surprise, and in a week's time, they had the first printing press.
+And a gnome, but that is another tale.

 # NEXT SESSION

 [[Gudeliva]] is sick, they need to rest in [[Ootool]].
 Krenzo pops off the plan before they all enter the city (if it goes off without a hitch, he can use the urban center as getaway).
 Run [[Prenotes Mar 27 22#Kayus]] after [[Ootool]].